samsamiczy/clustering-with-Bayesian-mixtures/README.md

  This project was a part of my undegraduate dissertation.
 I have looked at applications of Bayesian Mixture Models to probablistic clustering of breast tumours.
  I have also learnt theory behind Markov Chain Monte Carlo methods and Gibbs sampler in particular.

  I have used Python (seaborn) for Exploratory Data Analysis (EDA) and visualization.
-The data then was imported into R where I have used a package for Bayesian statistics (mixAK) to perform cluster analysis.
+The data then was imported into R where I have used a package for Bayesian statistics (mixAK [3]) to perform cluster analysis.

+ The data set comes from UCI Machine Learning repository [2].

 ## EDA